RedisLabs/redislabs-docs/content/rc/how-to/importing-data.md

          /rv/how-to/importing-dataset-redis-cloud/
          /rc/how-to/importing-data-database/
 ---
-You can import an existing dataset into your Redis Cloud Pro instance.
-This article lists the steps required to share your dataset with Redis Cloud Pro.
+You can import an existing dataset into your Redis Cloud instance.
+This article lists the steps required to share your dataset with Redis Cloud.

 You can import a dataset from an existing Redis server or an RDB file from various sources detailed below.